earthchie/NodeVision.js/README.md

 }

 if ($('.myItem').isVisible('top 25%')) {
-  console.log("myItem's top half is visible more than 25% of it on viewport") } else {
+  console.log("myItem's top part is visible more than 25% of it on viewport") } else {
-  console.log("myItem's top half is visible less than 25% of it on viewport") }
+  console.log("myItem's top part is visible less than 25% of it on viewport") }

 if ($('.myItem').isVisible('bottom 25%')) {
-  console.log("myItem's bottom half is visible more than 25% of it on viewport") } else {
+  console.log("myItem's bottom part is visible more than 25% of it on viewport") } else {
-  console.log("myItem's bottom half is visible less than 25% of it on viewport") }
+  console.log("myItem's bottom part is visible less than 25% of it on viewport") }
 ```